AdamT-S/AdamT-S/README.md

 </p>

 ## About Me
-⌨️I am a junior software engineer that works in C and Python ⌨️ 🏢I primarily develop in C professionally and develop scripts in Python.🏢 ☕I enjoy developing in Java and am trying to develop my skills in it☕ My aspirations as a software engineer are to become full stack engineer
+<p>⌨️I am a junior software engineer that works in C and Python ⌨️ </p>
+<p>🏢I primarily develop in C professionally and develop scripts in Python.🏢</p>
+<p>☕I enjoy developing in Java and am trying to develop my skills in it☕</p>
+<p>My aspirations as a software engineer are to become full stack engineer</p>

 ## 🛠️ Tech Stack
 Here are the core languages I work with: